What's Closure in JS?

 // "Hello" "Global Scope"

-which when assigned to a certain value, shouldn't be able to get re-assigned.
+To make my point clear, I used a constant variable const a which when assigned to a certain value, shouldn't be able to get re-assigned.

-in the Global Execution Context (Global Scope) and also there exist another variable const a
+But from the example above, there exist a variable const a in the Global Execution Context (Global Scope) and also there exist another variable const a in the Function Execution Context (Local Scope).

 Both constant variables have different values because they belong to different scopes.